 Due to deadlines inherent to Ohio State’s course scheduling and registration system, the Department must make decisions regarding GTA assignments months in advance.
 Because of these constraints, the complexity of our instructional schedule, and our commitment to providing high-quality instruction to all students at OSU, graduate students who accept a GTA position are expected to fulfill this commitment except in extraordinary circumstances.

 Students who wish to decline such a position after accepting it must obtain written approval from the Vice Chair prior to the associated deadline.
 The deadline for declining a Graduate Teaching assignment will be provided in the Appointment Agreement document when the assignment is made.
-Please not that declining an appointment may place students at a lower priority for future instructional assignments.
+Please note that declining an appointment may place students at a lower priority for future instructional assignments.

 Requirements for GA Appointment